pankaj-rajwani/crypto-converter-api/README.md

 This section provides documentation for various endpoints exposed by the application's API.Below is the detailed list of available endpoints along with their corresponding methods, parameters, and expected responses.
 Developers can use this information to integrate and interact with the system programmatically.

+`NOTE`: _This node.js application is deployed at [render.com](https://render.com) using its free tier, which freezes the server is not used oftenly.
+So, the api endpoint might take a bit of time initially to send the response._

 **URL-** [https://crypto-converter-api.onrender.com/](https://crypto-converter-api.onrender.com/)

 ### Fetch list of latest cryptocurrencies along with their supported fiat currencies